ImaanBontle/SDV-immersive-weathers/README.md

 <!--License-->
 ## License <a id="license"></a>

 The source code for this mod is open-source and available under the [MIT license][license-link].

-However, please do not host my releases without written consent.
+Please do not host my releases without written consent.

 <div align="right">